tidyr and WIR2022

 ggplot(aes(x=year,y=fdi_mean,color=income)) +

-`summarise()` has grouped output by 'income'.
+geom_line()`summarise()` has grouped output by 'income'.
 You can override using the `.groups` argument.

-If you do not want the message ‘summarise()
+If you do not want the message ‘summarise() has grouped

 output by ’income’.
 You can override using the .groups

-argument.’ try the following by adding .group = drop
+argument.’ try the following by adding .group = drop.

-%>% drop_na(fdi) %>% drop_na(income) %>%
+df_fdi %>% drop_na(fdi) %>% drop_na(income) %>%

-df_fdi filter(!income %in% c("Aggregates","Not classified")) %>%
+filter(!income %in% c("Aggregates","Not classified")) %>%

 group_by(income, year) %>% summarize(fdi_mean = mean(fdi), .groups = "drop") %>%